 - 1. Go to Terminal > Configure Tasks.... - 2.
-In the drop-down list that opens at the top of the window, select the CMSIS Build task. - A tasks.json file opens with the default configuration. - 3.
-Modify the configuration. - With IntelliSense, you can see the full set of task properties and values available in the tasks.json file.
+In the drop-down list that opens at the top of the window, select the CMSIS Build task.

+A tasks.json file opens with the default configuration.

+3. Modify the configuration.

+With IntelliSense, you can see the full set of task properties and values available in the tasks.json file.
 You can bring up suggestions using Trigger Suggest from the Command Palette.
-You can also display the task properties specific to cbuild by typing cbuild --help in the terminal. - 4.
-Save the tasks.json file.
+You can also display the task properties specific to cbuild by typing cbuild --help in the Terminal.

+4. Save the tasks.json file.

-Alternatively, you can define a default build task using Terminal > Configure Default Build Task....
+Alternatively, you can define a default build task using Terminal > Configure Default Build Task...
 The Terminal > Run Build Task... option triggers the execution of default build tasks.

-6.10 Initialize your csolution project
+6.11 Initialize your solution

-If you have a csolution project that does not already contain a vcpkg-configuration.json file, a tasks.json file, and a launch.json file, you can use the Initialize CMSIS project option to generate these files and start working with your project.
-Examples from keil.arm.com or csolution projects created from scratch from the Create New CMSIS Solution view already contain the JSON files required.
+If you have a solution that does not already contain a vcpkg-configuration.json file, a tasks.json file, and a launch.json file, you can use the Initialize CMSIS project option to generate these files and start working with your project.
+Examples from keil.arm.com or solutions created from scratch from the Create New Solution view already contain the JSON files required.